I’m Pat McClendon

 I discovered that meaningful caring engagement conversations were doable in-between nurses’ patients and my meetings.
 And these conversations had a positive impact on me and the nurses I worked with.
 This was worth sharing.
 So I wrote Getting Real About Caring.

 How nurse leaders find their authentic leader selves takes many paths, yet there are few stories told.
-In my book I share my story as a wife, mother and leader.
+In my book I share my story as a nurse, nurse leader, wife and mother.
 It’s part memoir and part guide to authentic connections in life, and between nurse leaders and nurses.
 It’s personal and instructional in how to lead authentic caring everyday in spite of the daily pressures of staffing, budgets and time constraints.

 What I learned